Calls

 Awareness activities may include the organization of a meeting with local communities, policy-makers and/or other stakeholders, the hosting of an academic event for students and professors, the dissemination of flyers, brochures or posters, the publication of articles in popular journals, participation in a radio or television program, etc.

-General awareness calls (mainly CHM)
+General awareness calls (mainly CHM-POL)

 National CHM networks play a vital role in educating and informing the general public, policy makers and/or other interested stakeholders about the value of biodiversity and the opportunities provided by the Convention on Biological Diversity.